Verniy-Fork/EroTweet/README.md

-# EroTweet-InbetweenFork
+# EroTweet
-Used for forking personal repositories
+System for creating a tweet queue with php and cronjobs<br/>
+Inspiration from no-you.com and https://github.com/mrbellek/twitterbot